Google Earth Enterprise Documentation Home | Fusion resources and projects

 The pixel value may be larger than 100 pixels or smaller than 100 pixels to expand the mask into the imagery or toward the imagery edge as desired for each image and terrain resource.

-building the 100-pixel feather edge-matched mask for the Brazil imagery:
+Here is an example output from gepolymaskgen building the 100-pixel feather edge-matched mask for the Brazil imagery:

 jcain@machine123:/gevol-local/src/$ time /opt/google/bin/gepolymaskgen --feather -100 --feather_border 1 --base_image brazil-squareimage-nofill.khvr --invert --output_mask brazil-squareimage-nofill-mask.tif